Errors and Warnings¶

 module a (a_named_port, ); //<--- Warning

-This is considered a warning because null ports are rarely used, and is mostly the result of a typing error such as a dangling comma at the end of a port list.
+This is considered a warning because null ports are rarely used, and is commonly the result of a typing error, such as a dangling comma at the end of a port list.

 -